-God did these things to all aspects of the human body—vision, hearing, taste, breathing, feelings … to maximize mankind’s survival adaptability so that they can live—to live normally and continue to live.
-Such an existing living environment created by God is the living environment most suitable and beneficial to the survival of mankind.
-Some might think that this is not much and that it is all just very ordinary.
-Sounds, light, and air are things people feel they are born with, things they can enjoy from the moment of birth.
-But what God did behind your enjoyment of these things is something you need to know and understand.
-Regardless of whether you feel there is any need to understand or know these things, in short, when God created these things, He had expended thought, He had a plan, He had certain ideas.
-He did not put mankind in such a living environment simply, casually, or without any consideration.
-You may think that each one of these things I have spoken about is not a big deal, but in My view, each thing God supplied to mankind is necessary for the survival of humanity.
+God did these things to all aspects of the human body—to its vision, hearing, taste, breathing, feelings, and so on—in order to maximize mankind’s survival adaptability, so they can live normally and continue to do so.
+In other words, the current environment for life, created by God, is the environment most suitable and beneficial for the survival of mankind.
+Some people may think that this does not matter a great deal, that it is all a very ordinary thing.
+Sound, light, and air are things that people feel are their birthright, which they have enjoyed from the moment they were born.
+But behind these things that you are able to enjoy, God has been at work; this is something humans need to understand, something they need to know.
+No matter if you feel there is no need to understand these things or to know them, in short, when God created them, He gave much thought to them, He had a plan, He had certain ideas.
+He did not frivolously or simply put mankind into such an environment for life, without giving the matter a second thought.
+You may think I have spoken too grandly about each of these small things, but in My view, each thing that God provided for mankind is necessary for the survival of humanity.
 There is God’s action in this.